wp-plugins/styles/readme.txt

 == Description ==

+**Warning**: This plugin still experimental!
+Play with it now, but be aware that your settings will be lost when upgrading to version 0.5.
+You can still use the CSS output by this version of the plugin, found in /wp-content/uploads/styles, but you'll have to re-input values to change things in the next version.
+After that, the data structure will be stable.

 Styles allows you to edit the appearance of themes that don't provide an interface in the WordPress admin for doing so.
 It provides:

 * Background images